-If you plan to go hiking, one thing you always want to carry is a GPS unit.
+You might be wondering “is a Garmin GPS worth it”?
+Well if you plan to go hiking to any path less beaten, one thing you always want to carry is a GPS unit.
 A GPS, or global positioning system, will allow you to track your location at all times.
 This is the No. 1 tool to keep you from getting turned around in the woods.

 However, if you are looking to buy a GPS, one thing to consider is the brand you buy.
 Garmin is one of the more popular GPS brands, and for a good reason—they work really well.
 That said, Garmin GPS units tend to be expensive, so you have a choice.